xuanyuan14/Web-Search-Field-Study-Toolkit/README.md

 * Query-level and session level user satisfaction: both are 5-scale.
 * Search behavior log: such as mouse movement, search queries, and timestamps.

 You can add or delete any function on your need.
-BTW, we are delighted to introduce the dataset we collected via this toolkit: [TianGong-Qref](http://www.thuir.cn/tiangong-qref/).
+BTW, we are delighted to introduce the dataset we collected via this toolkit: [TianGong-Qref](http://www.thuir.cn/tiangong-qref/). 🤠

 ## Support
 Fow now, this toolkit only support the logging on Baidu and Sogou, which are two largest commercial search engines in China.
+We welcome anyone to implement the support for more search engines such as Google, Bing, Yahoo, and Naver.

 ## How to launch